 Many organizations use the trail and are dedicated to its care.
-The WSERF strives to collaborate with diverse organizations on strategies and projects that we believe are in the best interest of the trail environment and the run.
+The WSERF collaborates with diverse organizations on strategies and projects that we believe are in the best interest of the trail environment and the run.
+These include:

 - US Forest Service